Ysaline Bonaventure

-Bonaventure has won two doubles titles on the WTA Tour, as well as 12 singles and 14 doubles titles on the ITF Women's Circuit.
-On 6 March, she reached her best singles ranking of world No. 84.
+On 6 March 2023, she reached her best singles ranking of world No. 81.
 On 1 February 2016, she peaked at No. 57 in the doubles rankings.
+Bonaventure won two doubles titles on the WTA Tour, as well as 12 singles and 14 doubles titles on the ITF Women's Circuit.

-Playing for Belgium Fed Cup team, Bonaventure has a win–loss record of 9–5.
-She was selected for the Fed Cup team for the first time in 2012 when she played a doubles match alongside Alison Van Uytvanck in the World Group Play-offs.
+Playing for Belgium Fed Cup team, Bonaventure had a win–loss record of 10–9 (as of March 2024).
+She was selected for the Fed Cup team for the first time in 2012 when she played a doubles match alongside Alison Van Uytvanck in the World Group play-offs.

 Career

-2015-16: Two WTA titles and top 60 in doubles
+2015-16: Two WTA Tour titles and top 60 in doubles

 Bonaventure lost in the first round of qualifying at the 2015 Australian Open and French Open.
 At the 2015 Wimbledon Championships, she also lost in the first round of qualifying, beaten in three sets by Michelle Larcher de Brito.
 She reached the third round of qualifying at the US Open of that year.

 She won two WTA Tour doubles titles that year, showing her ability in doubles, her focus slowly shifting towards singles after 2015.
 She subsequently reached a career-high ranking in doubles of No. 57 in February 2016.

-2018-20: Top 150, Grand Slam debut
+2018-20: Top 150 & major debut

-She lost again in the third and final round of qualifying at Roland Garros in 2018, before making her Grand Slam main-draw debut in 2019, at the Australian Open and then at Wimbledon.
+She lost again in the third and final round of qualifying at Roland Garros in 2018, before making her major main-draw debut in 2019, at the Australian Open and then at Wimbledon.